 What is the VSEPR theory?
 What are the applications of VSEPR theory?

-This theory was given by Sidgwick and Powell in 1940 and was further improved by Nyholm and
+Sidgwick and Powell gave this theory in 1940 and was further improved by Nyholm and

 Gillespie in 1957.
-The basic concept of this theory is as follows :
+The basic concept of this theory is:

 1. The shape of a molecule containing only two atoms is always linear.

-4. If the central atom is linked to different atoms or is surrounded by bond pair as well as lone pairs of electrons, the repulsion between them are different.
+4. If the central atom is linked to different atoms or is surrounded by bond pairs and lone pairs of electrons, the repulsion between them is different.
 As a result, the molecule has an irregular or distorted geometry.
 The order of repulsions between electron pairs is as follows :